 Listening to authentic language also helps you tune your ear for Spanish.
 The talks are full of many unfamiliar terms, phrases, and sentences.

-Because of context, ease of recall, and accessibility, they are more handy.
+They are more handy because of context, ease of recall, and accessibility.
 Have you heard of “Plata o Plomo” from Narcos?

 Culture and language have a clear correlation.
 Spanish films give valuable insight into Hispanic places’ customs, festivals, and culture.

 You can get the best immersion by watching Spanish flicks.
-Plus, it helps in the advancement of your Spanish-related career.
+Plus, it helps advance your Spanish-related career.

 This is something many Spanish language lovers should pay more attention to.
 Until you consume Spanish media, you won’t know what you’re missing.

-If a Spanish institute says, it will teach the language to you in 18 months.
-The combination with films can reduce the time frame to 12 months.
+If a Spanish institute says it will teach you the language in 18 months, combining films can reduce the time frame to 12 months.

 Where to enjoy movies for Spanish learners?

-You can find films, dramas, short stories, series, music, and videos on various websites and online streaming services.
+Films, dramas, short stories, series, music, and videos can be found on various websites and online streaming services.

 You can access these movies on paid platforms like Netflix, HBO, Disney, Amazon Prime Video, and Hulu.
 There are also many free online video sites such as YouTube, Vimeo, Viu, etc.